CBEP-SoCB-Details/Beaches_Bacteria/Analysis/beaches_rainfall_analysis.md

 safe levels.
 We should not expect such conditional samples to have the same distribution of bacteria levels as normal samples.

-Unfortunately, records are not entriely reliable on this matter, so the best we can do is figure out if samples wer collected on a “normal” day of hte week.
+Unfortunately, records are not entirely reliable on this matter, so the best we can do is figure out if samples were collected on a “normal” day of the week.

 We look at Crosstabs by year to figure out the pattern.